 So imagine my surprise when the surfing and shaping icon said that he would answer a few burning questions that I had for Surf Bunker and you lucky readers.
 For those of you for who have maybe been on a desert island for the last decade or more and have never heard of Tyler Hatzikian, I will quickly fill you in.

-Enough from me, lets ask Tyler about his boards:
+Enough from me, let us ask Tyler about his boards:

 SB: Hi Tyler, thanks for sparing us the time at Surf Bunker, I know you are crazy busy at the moment after just coming back from Japan.
 Do you do a lot of business there?

-SB: Do you remember a point when you where growing up when you knew you wanted to make surfboards?
+SB: Do you remember a point when you were growing up when you knew you wanted to make surfboards?